maikeulb/PhotoExhibiter/README.md

 Social network where users showcase their photography exhibits and attend other users' exhibits.
 Admin users can manage the site content and users.

-The application is written following a vertically sliced, CQRS architecture with a rich, encapsulated domain<sup>1</sup> (private collections and setters).
-The error handling the errors are handled with command results (similar to F#'s Option Type or Haskell's Maybe monad).
+Architecture is vertically sliced, CQRS, with a rich, encapsulated domain<sup>1</sup> (private collections and setters).
+The errors are handled with command results (similar to F#'s Option Type or Haskell's Maybe monad).

-1. The only exceptions to this (as far as I'm aware) are is the application user class because it interfaces with identity.
-I could have encapsulated this entity but I didn't want to rewrite the scaffolded entity code.
+1. The only exception to this (as far as I'm aware) is the ApplicationUser class which references Identity Framework.

 Technology
 ----------